Comprehensive Faculty Searches: Best Practices

 • Have each reviewer identify a “top ten” group and require all committee members to read (some portion of) the applications of anyone placed on a top-ten list;

-• Talk to colleagues who have served on other search committees where inclusive practices were emphasized and share those with your committee
+• Talk to colleagues who have served on other search committees that have prioritized similar objectives and share their techniques with your committee

 How do you measure excellence?